tdreyno/druyan/README.md

 States are simply functions which accept an `action` which is the event we want to apply to the current state.
 The action is an object which provides a `type` key to differentiate itself from other action types.
 It is very similar to a Redux action in format.

-States return one or more side-effects (or a Promise of one or more side-effects), which are simply functions which will be called in the order they were generated at the end of the state transition.
+States return one or more side-effects (or a Task of one or more side-effects), which are simply functions which will be called in the order they were generated at the end of the state transition.

 States can be `enter`ed by sending the `Enter` action.
 Here is an example of a simple state which logs a message upon entering.